 Enterprise (in house): Large companies that generally do everything from designing your app to building, testing and publishing it.
 They tend to require the largest budgets, and their designers and coders are mostly employees.

 Enterprise (outsource): The main difference between these and the companies above is that these employ freelancers to work on your project.
 This allows for more flexibility – maybe you already have a User Interface, or have coding skills but would like something designed.
 It also drives costs down – app development through these companies is generally cheaper.

 Boutiques: These studios can be as small as a two-person team.
 They take on fewer projects and deliver high levels of polish and also tend to be highly specialised in particular types of apps or industry verticals.

 Freelancers: You may find one person willing to do everything (design, coding, testing, publishing) but truth be told, the people who can do all of this and do it well are few and very expensive.
 It’s not impossible to build an app with freelancers, but it does add a lot of work and uncertainty.

-As with most tech industries, major cities are the main hubs for app development.
+As with most tech industries, major cities are the main hubs for app development because of an advantageous combination of univercities that graduate qualified app developers, designers and such and venture capital to power app development companies.
 Some boutique studios can be found in smaller communities, but the general rule applies.

-Ukraine is the strongest contender for the “central hub” title of app developers in Eastern Europe but there are plenty throughout the region, with some of the best ones being in Poland, Bulgaria and Romania.
+Ukraine is the strongest contender for the “central hub” title of app developers in Eastern Europe, with big app development powerhouses in Kiev, Odessa, Lviv and Dnepr.
+And there are plenty throughout the region, with some of the best ones being in Poland, Bulgaria and Romania.

 The price of an app can vary massively depending on how complex the app is, on whether it’s just Android or iOS, if it’s native or hybrid and especially on the developer you choose.